 The expenditure on salaries and wages of public servants including Provincial Councils declined by 4.0 percent to Rs.
 303.3 billion in the first four months of 2023, compared to Rs.
 316.1 billion in the same period of 2022.
 This drop was due to the increased number of retirees at the end of 2022, the suspension of recruitment to public sector together with the revision of the compulsory retirement age to 60 years.
 However, the expenditure on pensions increased by 6.3 percent to Rs.
 105.9 billion in the first four months of 2023, compared to Rs.
 99.7 billion in the same period of 2022.

 Welfare expenditure

 The Government incurred Rs.
-264.39 billion on household subsidies including Samurdhi payments, elder's allowance, assistance to differently-abled soldiers, food packages for pregnant mothers, and fertilizer subsidy and school uniforms and text books in the first four months of 2023.
+239.8 billion on household subsidies including Samurdhi payments, elder's allowance, assistance to differently-abled soldiers, food packages for pregnant mothers, and fertilizer subsidy and school uniforms and text books in the first four months of 2023.

-Expenditure on Samurdhi cash grant provided to low-income families for the first four month of year 2023 has increased to Rs.
-55,593 million from Rs.
-20,679 million in correspondence period of 2022 due to the Government decision to provide allowance in addition to Samurdhi regular allowance, top up allowance and allowance to the waitlisted benificeries as well.
-The estimated expenditure for the samurdhi and payment of other categories for the year 2023 has been estimated as Rs.
-200 billion.

-The Government expenditure on health and nutrition programme including medical supplies to the Government hospitals increased by 116.36 percent to Rs.
+Expenditure on the Samurdhi cash grant increased to Rs.
+55,593 million for the first four months of 2023 from Rs.
+20,679 million in the same period of 2022 due to the provisioning of an additional allowance to the waiting list beneficiaries.
+Meanwhile, the Government expenditure on health and nutrition programme including medical supplies to the government hospitals increased by 116.36 percent to Rs.
 42,526 million in the first four months of 2023, compared to Rs.
 19,655 million in the same period of 2022.